Cycle stars in lockdown as two Gulf hotels isolated over coronavirus scare

 The final two stages of the UAE Tour, featuring 140 riders including some of the sport’s biggest stars, was canceled after the tests.

-The W Abu Dhabi and the Crowne Plaza Abu Dhabi, both on Yas Island, said they have been placed under lockdown as authorities screened all guests over concerns they might have interacted with the Italians.
+The W Abu Dhabi and the Crowne Plaza Abu Dhabi, both on Yas Island in the United Arab Emirates’ capital, said they had been placed under lockdown as authorities screened all guests over concerns they might have interacted with the Italians.

 “This means that no one can leave or enter the property until it is deemed safe to do so,” said a spokesman for the W.